OpenSourceFellows/amplify-back-end/.github/CONTRIBUTING.md

 ### Branching-Recommendation

-This is a simple way to identify feature branches and branch owners
+This is a simple way to organize feature branches and branch owners

 #### Branch Naming Convention